ngdzu/atelier2/doc/DASHBOARD_REQUIREMENTS.md

 - Appointment, customer, and transaction data is available in the database
 - Historical data exists for metrics calculations
 - Customer contact information (email, phone) is available for promotions
+- Employee data is available in the database
+- Calendar/appointment viewing functionality already exists (AppointmentCalendar component)

 **ASSUMPTION-002: User Technical Skills**
 - Dashboard users have basic computer literacy